novuhq/novu/docs/docs/channels/email/postmark.md

 ## Authenticate your sender identity

-Before you send email in full scale, you will need to authenticate your send indentity.
+Before you send email in full scale, you will need to authenticate your sender's indentity.
 This is due to the latest regulatory changes regarding SPAM rules and email fraud.
 Most of the providers including Postmark require you to authenticate your sender identity before you can send emails.

 Note: Postmark allows you to send emails to the domains you have added.